4shlyn/basic-cp/README.md

 # Basic Competitive Programming

-Essentially an old repo of past cp problems I did.
-Most are now on DMOJ.
+Essentially an old repo of past cp problems I did, most are now on DMOJ